Sexual Knowledge and Expertise in Europe’s East, before and after 1945.

 - In what ways has sexual science interacted with, contributed to or undermined different narratives of modernity?
 Can this framework help us understand the importance of sexology in East-Central Europe as a vehicle of modernization?

 The workshop will take place on 3-5 June, 2019 at the Faculty of Social Studies, Masaryk University in Brno, Czech Republic.
 Papers will be delivered in 20 minute slots.
-We will ask that you submit a summary of your paper for pre-circulation to all delegates.

 This workshop is collaboratively organized by Bryn Mawr College, Central European University, Masaryk University, University of Exeter and University of Warsaw.